s3rvac/git-edit-index/README.md

 * To unstage a modified file, change its status from `A` to `M`.

-The status is case-insensitive, e.g. both `A` and `a` stage the given file (lower-case letters are easier to type)
+The status is case-insensitive, e.g. both `A` and `a` stage the given file (lower-case letters are easier to type).

 Selecting an Editor
 -------------------